mmin18/SafeLooper/README.md

 	// receive the uncaught exception if you don't want to ignore it SafeLooper.setUncaughtExceptionHandler(...);

-You can also test the safelooper.apk on your device.
+You can also test the <https://raw.github.com/mmin18/SafeLooper/master/safelooper.apk> on your device.